 - Frequent criticism early in life can make it hard to trust yourself.

-- Parental treatment can affect not only how you feel about yourself as an adult but also the quality of your relationships.
+- Parental treatment can affect not only how you feel about yourself but also the quality of your relationships.

 - With consistent practice you can break out of these automatic reactions and develop new habits.